JackieCortes/School_District_Analysis/README.md

   - _**How does replacing the ninth-grade scores affect the following:**_

        -Math and reading scores by grade
+       Witout knowing the grades of THS 9th-grade there is no possibility to know the performance of 9th grade in the district.

        - Scores by school spending
        ![Scores_By_School_Spending](https://github.com/JackieCortes/School_District_Analysis/blob/main/Images_4/Scores_by_School_Spending.PNG)